raducanb/objective-c-style-guide/README.md

 ## Nullable identificators

-Nullable identificators (`nonnull`, `nullable`) should be used for arguments only in public methods and for both public and private properties.
+Nullable identificators (`nonnull`, `nullable`) should be used in the same places as Generics.
 For methods, it should be written before the argument type.
 For properties, it should be written as the last identificator.

 Delegates, which are `weak`, will always be `nullable`.